prafulnair/ford-fulkerson-network-flow/README.md

   - `ford_fulkerson_max_capacity`: Greedy augmentation that always chooses the remaining path with maximum bottleneck capacity.
   - `ford_fulkerson_random`: Randomised tie-breaking on augmenting paths.
 - **Graph Generation (`ford_fulkerson.graph_generation`)**
-  - `GenerateSinkSourceGraph(n, r, upperCap)`: Creates a random graph and returns it as a `GraphInstance`.
+  - `GenerateSinkSourceGraph(n, r, upperCap, seed=None)`: Creates a random graph using the optional RNG seed and returns it as a
+    `GraphInstance`.
   - `visualize_graph(...)`: Optional Matplotlib helper for inspecting generated graphs.
 - **Data Persistence (`ford_fulkerson.io`)**
-  - `save_graph_data(graph, graph_no)`: Serialises vertices, edges, capacities, adjacency lists, and metadata to CSV.
+  - `save_graph_data(graph, graph_no)`: Serialises vertices, edges, capacities, adjacency lists, and metadata (including the seed when present) to CSV.
   - `read_data(...)`: Loads the CSV bundle for a graph ID and reconstructs a `GraphInstance`.
 - **Simulation Runner (`ford_fulkerson.runner`)**
   - `run_strategies_for_graph(graph_no, strategies=None)`: Loads the stored graph once, clones the residual network per